layaljbara/layaljbara.github.io/_pages/about.md

 ## Machine Learning Models

 I designed and implemented several ML models to develop high fidelity closures for the hydrodynamic interactions in fluid suspensions of particles, also known as particle-laden flows.
+These ML models incorporate advanced techniques, such as physics-inspired architectures, graph neural networks and attention mechanisms, to capture the multiscale and non-linear interactions between particles.
+By training on diverse data, the models are designed to generalize well to different flow conditions and particle configurations, making them adaptable to a variety of scenarios encountered in real-world applications

 ![My image](../images/model.png)